nawabahmadreshi/documentation/ingredients/email-set-up-deep-linking.md

 ### Enter a web URL

+If you chose **not** to set up deep linking to specific content within your app, then you can [skip this step](#configure-your-esp).

 {% image src="/img/pages/third-party-integrations/responsys/enter-web-url.png" center full alt='Enter a web URL' %}

-In this first step, you will want to enter a web URL that corresponds to a specific screen within your app.
+In this step, you will want to enter a web URL that corresponds to a specific screen within your app.
 In other words, the webpage should have content that also exists in your app.
 If you do not know whether your web content also exists in-app, try any URL other than your website homepage.
 Some examples:

 - A product page, like a page with brown loafers
 - An article